 Here’s a short video about the toxins in nail polish…

 Silicones are synthetically made polymers made from silicon and oxygen atoms.
 Owing to their unique, dry, powdery properties they are the primary ingredient in cosmetic primers and foundations.

 Silicones are also used in moisturisers and body butters to reduce the greasy, oily feeling of the products on the skin.
 Additionally, due to the dry skin feel Silicones offer they are also the primary ingredient in dry body oils.
 They’re also popular in hair care products too as they possess conditioning and detangling properties, and they add shine.

 What’s not to like?

 Well… whilst they don’t overtly hurt us, Silicones do not add anything either.
-There’s not a single nutrient in Silicone and there’s likely an issue with the accumilation on the scalp if shampoos with Silicone are used on a regular basis.
+There’s not a single nutrient in Silicone and there’s likely an issue with the accumulation on the scalp if shampoos with Silicone are used on a regular basis.
 Also.
-Silicone is not biodegradable and so bioaccumilation in the environment is inevitable.
+Silicone is not biodegradable and so bioaccumulation in the environment is inevitable.

 If you’re interested in reading about the manufacturers of misleading skincare products you can find more information on the Wild As The Wind Ethos page.

 Obesogens do what you’d expect them to… and then once we’re obese they stop us from losing weight too… Oh, the joys of modern living!

 Obesogens can be found in our polluted air, secondary smoke, plastics, vinyl flooring, cleaning products, food packaging, cosmetics, personal care products, and certain prescription drugs.